purplespider/silverstripe-clearer-thumbnails/readme.md

 1. Change `ThumbnailGenerator` `$method` from `FitMax` to `Fill` which avoids thumbnails being generated too small and then stretched.
 2. Doubles the `UploadField` `$thumbnail_width` and `$thumbnail_height` from `60` to `120` to ensure thumbnails are crisp on HiDPI/Retina displays.
 3. Increases the `Image` `$asset_preview_width` and `$asset_preview_height` to ensure image previews in the Files area are crisp on HiDPI/Retina displays.

+## Updating

+Any updates to this module which require the `generate-cms-thumbnails` task to be re-run will be tagged as a new major version.
+So when updating major versions please remember to do this.